 In Germany, the revival of naked swimming came in 1898 when the first naturalist association was founded in the city of Essen.
 Intertwined with the 20th century movements to promote public health, there was a concern to get people out of unhealthy, polluted cities like Essen (home of the Krupp Steelworks in the industrialized Ruhr Valley) into natural areas where they could breathe cleaner air, shed their heavy clothing, and let their bodies soak up Vitamin D from the sunshine.
 The naturalist movement coincided with the nationalist movement to create healthy and beautiful Germans.

 One would think that nudity for this purpose would have been promoted by the Nazis, but nude bathing was banned by the Nazis in 1941.

 After the war public nakedness resumed in Germany and across Europe.
 Nude bathing by men and women became acceptable along the Mediterranean coast, rivers in France, and along the Baltic coast.

 In Germany in particular naked swimming for both sexes was allowed on beaches.
 It is said that in the former German Democratic Republic (Communist East Germany) nudity on beaches and in public parks was a form of freedom of expression in a society where freedom was generally suppressed.
 Germany has more nude swimming than any other country in the world.
 After 1968 the sexual revolution brought more open public nudity in the rest of Europe and the establishment of designated clothing option beaches along the Mediterranean and Baltic Seas .

 Finns and Swedes continued a custom of swimming nude when whole families emerged from their hot saunas and jumped into cool lakes and ponds.
 This practice is also found among the Russians and Estonians.
-I experienced the sauna ritual in 1973 onm my first visit to Sweden.
-Families invited friends into their saunas and groups of friends or professional associates might sit in the saunas together.
-There is a meditative quality to sitting together quietly in the saunas followed by the vigorous action of jumping into the water of a pond or lake or rolling in the snow.
+I experienced the sauna ritual in 1973 on my first visit to Sweden.
+Families invite friends into their saunas.
+Friends or professional associates might also sit in the saunas together.
+There is a meditative quality to sitting together quietly in the saunas followed by the vigorous action of jumping into the water of a pond or lake or, in the winter, rolling in the snow.